-Marking theses shoes with significant events of my life is seemingly insignificant, but in a tangible sense, this tactic has become a reminder to keep moving forward.
-I have one shoe entirely covered which took five years to do and there’s no telling how long it will take to brand its twin, but if journaling on Drew’s shoes has led me to this point in life… I can’t wait to see where I’ll be when the other one is covered up with ink.
+Marking theses shoes with significant events is seemingly insignificant, but in a tangible sense, this tactic for me has become a reminder of moving forward.
+I have one shoe entirely covered.
+It took five years to do so.
+There’s no telling how long it will take to brand its twin, but if journaling on Drew’s shoes has led me to this point in life… I can’t wait to see where I’ll be when the other one is covered up with ink.